-- A. Varsity competition leads to an emphasis on winning.
-Although winning is important, rules governing play, good sportsmanship and the welfare of team members are the components of our strong athletic program. - B. Individuals should make maximum contributions within the limits of their abilities. - C. Recognition of performance will be judged on the basis of improvement shown during the entire season. - D. More emphasis placed on the team than on the individual. - E. Playing time is determined by ability and what is best for the team in the coach's opinion. - F. There is full commitment to the team and sport in-season, both on and off the field.
+A. Varsity competition leads to an emphasis on winning.
+Although winning is important, rules governing play, good sportsmanship and the welfare of team members are the components of our strong athletic program.

+- B. Individuals should make maximum contributions within the limits of their abilities. - C. More emphasis placed on the team than on the individual. - D. Playing time is determined by ability and what is best for the team based on the coach's assessment. - E. There is full commitment to the team and sport in-season, both on and off the field.